Catholic bishops consider married priests, face opposition

 For Policarpa Bautista, a Ticuna leader in the Colombian village of Ararara, sustaining the faith is important, especially given that evangelical churches are gaining a foothold in the region.

-Bautista said she doesn’t like the evangelical missionaries because they preach against indigenous rituals that can involve drinking large quantities of fermented beverages and revering the spirits of the Amazon jungle.
+Bautista said evangelical missionaries preach against indigenous rituals that can involve drinking large quantities of fermented beverages and revering the spirits of the Amazon jungle.

-“We have been Catholic for a long time, and having two churches will divide our communities,” she said.
+“We have been Catholic for a long time, and having two churches will divide our communities,” Bautista said.

-One American cardinal has called for the faithful to pray and fast to prevent “serious theological errors and heresies” from being approved by the synod.
-Even one of Francis’ top advisers at the Vatican, Canadian Cardinal Marc Ouellet, says he is “skeptical” about the married priest proposal and suggested Francis shared his skepticism.
+Even one of Francis’ top advisers at the Vatican, Canadian Cardinal Marc Ouellet, said he’s “skeptical” about the married priest proposal and suggested Francis shared his skepticism.

 Ouellet praised the evangelical value of the celibate priesthood, noting that indigenous people were first converted to the Catholic faith by celibate priests whose decision to sacrifice a family was a powerful and visible “confession of faith.”